confluence-publisher/confluence-publisher/README.md

 ## Open points:
 * Add some reporting service to print out result
-* Page content comparison is not working and therefore new versions are always created
 * Link between pages
 * Rich content in tables
-* Info/error/warning blocks
 * Bullet and numbered lists

 ## Supported Asciidoc Elements